Subscribe to updates

 Assurance Performance Report - Q4 2025/26

-This report provided assurance that the WMCA continues to embed the Single Assurance Framework (SAF), which supports improved project management capability.
-The report detailed thematic programme assurance information from WMCA projects assured through the SAF, demonstrating compliance with devolved assurance standards.
-Analysis confirmed that compliance with WMCA SAF processes and controls regarding submitted business cases and change requests was adequate.
-The report highlighted an increase in Business Case Assurance Reviews and Risk & Investment Appraisals, alongside a notable increase in Change Requests, particularly related to the City Region Sustainable Transport Settlement (CRSTS) programme.
-The report also confirmed that the SAF is being considered in future programme planning and that assurance readiness conditions for the Integrated Settlement were met.
+This report provided assurance that the WMCA continues to embed the Single Assurance Framework (SAF), which aims to improve project management capability.
+It detailed programme assurance information from WMCA projects funded through devolved investment, demonstrating compliance with devolved assurance standards.
+The report indicated that compliance with the WMCA SAF and associated processes is adequate, although some risks were flagged relating to compressed Assurance and Appraisal review activity and business case submission trends, particularly for the City Region Sustainable Transport Settlement (CRSTS) programme.
+The Ministry of Housing, Communities & Local Government (MHCLG) had approved the annual refresh of WMCA's SAF, confirming that assurance readiness conditions for the Integrated Settlement were met.

 Health, Safety & Wellbeing Annual Report

 The committee was scheduled to receive an annual overview of the WMCA's health, safety, and wellbeing (HSW) performance and assurance activity for 2025/26, the final year of the Health & Safety Strategy 2023–26.
-The report indicated that WMCA had maintained statutory compliance and delivered business-as-usual assurance activity.
-The external certification to ISO 45001:2018 was maintained, providing independent assurance of the Occupational Health & Safety Management System.
-The report also highlighted progress in cultural and organisational improvements, including strengthening Visible Felt Leadership (VFL) and embedding Safety Differently principles.
-Priority improvement actions for 2026/27 were set out, focusing on scaling VFL, strengthening governance and reporting, embedding psychological safety and wellbeing, and integrating HSW within the People & Culture Strategy.
+The report indicated that WMCA had maintained statutory compliance and delivered business-as-usual assurance activity, including maintaining its ISO 45001:2018 certification.
+Key cultural and organisational improvements were noted, such as strengthening Visible Felt Leadership (VFL) and introducing Safety Differently principles.
+The report also outlined priority improvement actions for 2026/27, including scaling VFL, strengthening governance and reporting, embedding psychological safety and wellbeing, and integrating HSW within the People & Culture Strategy.
+The committee was asked to endorse these future improvement priorities.

 Attendees